zydeico/sunny/README.md

 For the video, my idea so far is:

-* Minute 1 - Introduction to the problem
+* Minute 1 - Introduction to the problem - this could be interviewing strangers with questions related to skin cancer to frame the problem
 * Minute 2 - Discussing current landscape with healthcare professional
 * Minute 3 - Benefits and features of Sunny and how it addresses the problem and is a step in the right direction

 ### TK - Problem